-is to encourage children to work together in order to develop a method of finding a solution which will always work, and perhaps one that is the most efficient or quickest.
-This challenge will also help to reinforce understanding of odd and even numbers.
+This problem encourages children to work together to develop a method for finding a solution which will always work.
+It will also help to reinforce understanding of odd and even numbers.

 What do you know about even numbers?

-What do you know about the units digit of even numbers?
+What do you know about the ones digit of even numbers?

-Where could the digit on that first card go - in the units or tens?
+Where could the digit the computer has given us go - in the ones or tens?
 Why?

 How can we make a large number?

-How do we know that's the biggest even number we can make?
+How do we know that is the largest even number we can make?

 Some children might benefit from having equipment to help them check whether a number is even, for example multilink cubes or counters that can be put in pairs.